• There are no suggestions because the search field is empty.

 On the flip side, private kindergarten teachers may be more able to challenge students with advanced abilities.
 Thanks in part to smaller class sizes and lower student/teacher ratios, private schools are able to avoid “teaching to the middle,” providing more resources and challenges for academically strong students.

 Many private schools in Massachusetts and elsewhere place a deliberate focus on specific values, including honesty, friendship, respect, and integrity.
-Together, these values inform what a number of schools refer to as “character education.”
+Together, these values inform what schools like Fessenden refer to as“character education.
 Private schools often craft units and lessons designed to demonstrate and exemplify these values.
 Private kindergarten will focus not just on a child’s intellectual development and academic learning, but on his moral, civic, and behavioral development.

 When it comes to the classroom resources of public vs. private kindergarten (everything from technology to supplies) and special areas of study (art, music, foreign language), private schools in New England usually have the advantage.
+Private kindergarten programs often provide earlier access to enrichment opportunities that support long-term academic growth.
 Funded by tuition and endowments, private schools don’t rely on taxpayers for vital funds.
 Many incorporate a foreign language, such as Spanish, into the curriculum as early as pre-kindergarten – something that many public schools are not able to include until later grades.

 compressed_pre-k-grp-tech-2